mcn1349/Ignis-Eye-Animation/README.md

   <li><a href="https://htmlpreview.github.io/?https://github.com/mcn1349/Ignis-Eye-Animation/blob/master/Ignis%20eye/Lightning.html">Lightning</a></li>
 </ul>
 </br>
-The character used are AI's from Yu-Gi-Oh!
+The character used are from Yu-Gi-Oh!
 Vrains.